PanDAWMS/panda-client/README.txt

 ** Release Note

+0.1.47 (4/30/2009)
+  * fixed pathena for pileup
+  * added message to prun when site is redirected

 0.1.46 (4/28/2009)
   * improved messages when site is skipped due to bad status
   * fixed error message when input files are unavailable